 Sweeney, Weinberg, Gopal Legislation Would Codify Rights of Same-Sex Couples

-TRENTON – A Senate committee today approved legislation that would help preserve the rights of same-sex couples and LGBTQ families in New Jersey by putting into state statute protections for marriage equality established by court decisions.
+TRENTON – The Senate today voted to approve legislation that would help preserve the rights of same-sex couples and LGBTQ families in New Jersey by putting into state statute protections for marriage equality established by court decisions.

 Sponsored by Senate President Steve Sweeney, Senate Majority Leader Loretta Weinberg and Senator Vin Gopal, the bill, S-3416, would codify into New Jersey law the right of same-sex couples to marry.

 “This is about acting to ensure equal treatment and civil rights for all New Jerseyans, including same-sex couples,” said Senator Sweeney (D-Gloucester/Salem/Cumberland).
 “Marriage equality respects the rights of loving couples who deserve to be treated equally.
 The courts have ruled that same-sex marriages are a fundamental right, but we want to put it into statute to protect against any backtracking by the U. S. Supreme Court. ”

 A state statute would bring New Jersey law in line with the 2013 State Supreme Court decision in Garden State Equality v.
 Dow as well as the 2015 U.S. Supreme Court decision in Obergefell et al. v.
 Hodges, which held that same-sex marriage is a fundamental right and that all states are required to allow same-sex couples to marry.

 “Devoted same-sex couples all across New Jersey are raising families as contributing members of their communities,” said Senator Weinberg (D-Bergen).
 “We fought to correct the injustice that denied these rights for too many loving couples for far too long.
 We don’t want to see those rights lost to an arch-conservative agenda of recent Supreme Court appointees.”